 In recruiting Ms. Brown, the Board sought a member with international experience in finance and accounting to help the Company pursue its strategic global focus.
-As an employee of Ernst & Young for more than nine years in the U.S. and Germany, she provided audit and advisory services to U.S. and European multinational public and private companies.
+As an employee of Ernst & Young for more than nine years in the U.S. and Germany, Ms. Brown provided audit and advisory services to U.S. and European multinational public and private companies.
 She served in various financial and accounting roles for six years in the U.S. and Italy with Whirlpool Corporation, a leading manufacturer and marketer of appliances.
 In 2004, she was appointed Vice President and Controller of Perrigo Company, a leading global healthcare supplier and the world's largest manufacturer and marketer of over-the-counter pharmaceutical products sold under store brand labels.
-She was appointed Chief Financial Officer of Perrigo in 2006 and served as Executive Vice President Business Operations and Chief Financial Officer from 2016 until her departure from Perrigo Company on February 27, 2017.
+She was appointed Chief Financial Officer of Perrigo in 2006 and served as Executive Vice President Business Operations and Chief Financial Officer from 2016 until her departure from Perrigo Company in February 2017.
 In April 2017, Ms. Brown was appointed Senior Vice President Global Business Solutions & Finance of Amgen Corporation, the world's largest biotechnology company.
-In this role she oversees the Global Business Solutions, Global Internal Audit, Tax and Treasury organizations and Full Potential initiatives for Finance.
+In 2018, Ms. Brown was appointed Senior Vice President, Corporate Affairs.
+In this role she oversees internal and external strategic communications across Amgen.
+In her previous role as Senior Vice President of Global Business Solutions, Ms. Brown oversaw Amgen's Global Business Solutions, Global Internal Audit, Tax and Treasury organizations and Full Potential initiatives for Finance.